Leira river in Leirarsveit - The little sister of Laxa in Leirarsveit

 - Catch and release only

-There is a small and a cosy, self-catering cottage standing on the riverbank, wich makes this the ideal location for good friends or families who want to stay near the capital.
-The cottages has one twin bedroom and a sleeping loft for 2 people and a sleeping sofa for 1 - 2 people.
+There is a small and a cosy, self-catering cottage standing on the riverbank, which makes this the ideal location for good friends or families who want to stay near the capital.
+The cottage has one twin bedroom, a sleeping loft for 2 people and a sleeping sofa for 1-2 people.
 There are a lot of things to see and explore nearby.

 Good to know

 There are many major airlines flying to Iceland during the summer months.
 The local airlines Icelandair and WOW Air fly daily all year long to many major cities in Europe and USA

 Click here for details of flight times to Reykjavík.

 Icelandic is spoken in Iceland.
 English is the seccond language so more or less everyone speaks it.

 Iceland is GMT+0 time and does not have daylight saving time.
 It's in the same time zone as the UK during winter.

 Click here for a time table of sunrise and sunset in Iceland.

 The local emergency number is 112 – Police / Ambulance / Firefighters.